Table of Contents

 What is metal forging?

-Metal forging is a group of forming manufacturing process, in which a billet or a work piece is plastically deformed between two dies or tooling by applying compression force.
-Although forging can be performed in all temperature ranges such as hot, cold, warm and isothermal, most common type of forging is carried out with work piece above its re-crystallization temperature.
-Forging is one of most important metal forming process especially in the iron and steel manufacturing industry
+Metal forging is a group of forming processes in which a billet or a workpiece deformed plastically between two dies or tooling by applying compression force.
+Although forging can be performed in all temperature ranges such as hot, cold, warm, and isothermal, the most common forging type is done with a workpiece above its re-crystallization temperature.
+Forging is one of the most important metal forming processes, especially in the iron and steel manufacturing industry.

-Forging was first used about 7000 years ago to make jewellery, coins etc by hammering metal using stone tools.
-Modern forging still follows the same concept as the local blacksmith but high-powered hammers and mechanical presses have replaced the strong arm and the hammer, and tool steel dies have replaced the anvil.
+Forging, one of the oldest and most significant metallurgical procedures, was first used around 4000 B.C. to manufacture jewelry, coins, and numerous utensils by pounding metal with stone tools.
+Modern forging still follows the same concept as the local blacksmith, but high-powered hammers and mechanical presses have replaced the strong arm and the hammer, and tool steel dies have replaced the anvil.

 Characteristics of Metal Forging

-- Forged parts have good strength and toughness, and used on critical parts because of its reliability for highly stressed and critical application
+- Forged parts have good strength and toughness, and are used on critical parts because of their reliability for highly stressed and critical application

 - Forging usually produce little or no scrap hence comparatively cheaper for medium to large production batches

 - The forging process is quick and can generate the final part geometry quickly, usually in one or a few hammer strokes

 - When compared to casting, forging produces a more durable product.

 - Forge products have a greater fatigue strength and creep resistance.